What Is a Supportive Leadership Style?

 Why Is Supportive Leadership Important?

-Supportive leadership is vital in creating a team that is empowered to develop their professional skills, who possess the ability to work autonomously.
+Supportive leadership is vital in creating a team that is empowered to develop their professional skills and possess the ability to work autonomously.

 More specifically, supportive leadership can: